Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Just throw away all thoughts of imaginary things, and stand firm in that which you are."
+> "The older you get the stronger the wind gets - and it's always in your face."
-> — **Kabir**
+> — **Pablo Picasso**

 ---